-In 2015-2016, consumer advocates from 134 community organisations helped consumers lodge nearly 484 disputes with FOS.
-Just over half of these people were experiencing financial difficulty and in urgent need of assistance.
-We value the enormous contribution of consumer advocates across the country – here are just a few of their stories.
+In 2016-17, consumer advocates from 168 community organisations helped people to lodge 586 disputes with FOS, and collectively they also referred another 2000 people to our service.
+We value the enormous contribution of consumer advocates across the country – here are some of their stories.

 Consumer Credit Legal Service (WA) Inc. (CCLSWA) is a small not-for-profit charitable organisation which provides legal advice and representation to consumers in WA in the areas of credit, banking and finance and Australian consumer law.
 CCLSWA also takes an active role in community legal education by presenting to community groups and to high schools for a small fee, on topics such as moving out of home, buying your fist car, and online shopping.
 The centre also participates in law reform activities and looks at policy issues affecting consumers.

 Gemma Mitchell is the Managing Solicitor at CCLSWA.
 In 2007, Gemma migrated from England to study law at the University of Notre Dame in Fremantle, where she graduated with Honours.
 Gemma also holds a BSc (Hons) in Psychology.
 After graduating in 2009, Gemma worked for a boutique commercial law firm before moving to CCLSWA in October 2013.
 She commenced as Principal Solicitor of CCLSWA in August 2016 and became Managing Solicitor in July 2017.
 In her role, she is responsible for all of the legal content that is produced; from individual advices, to the daily running of the centre.